Car Runs Rough + Check Engine Light

 Common Reasons a Car Runs Rough

-One of the most common reasons is a misfire.
-This can make the engine feel shaky, uneven, weak, or unstable.
+One possible reason is a misfire, but rough running can also happen because of mixture, airflow, or vacuum-related problems.
+This can make the engine feel shaky, uneven, or unstable.

 2. Lean condition or vacuum leak

-If the engine is getting too much air or not enough fuel, it can run rough at idle, during light throttle, or even during acceleration.
+If the engine is getting too much air or not enough fuel, it can run rough at idle or feel uneven during normal driving.

 Common lean codes here include P0171 and P0174.